PaperPrototype/Intro-Coding-and-Computers/2 - C/Lecture/english.md

 }
 ```

-The number `main` returns is an `int` (obviously).
+The number `main` returns is an integer `int` (obviously).
 It represents an "error code". returning `0` means success (aka no error).
 Returning `1` means there was an error!
-But since we don't *have to* return an number we won't bother returning an "error code" from main.
+But since we don't *have to* return an error code we won't bother with it.

 Nothing gets printed to the console!
 Lets work on that.